 As a part of your child’s education at Garswood Primary School, we promote personal wellbeing and development through a comprehensive Personal, Social, Health and Economic (PSHE) education programme.
 PSHE education is the curriculum subject that gives children the knowledge, understanding, attitudes and practical skills to live safe, healthy, productive lives and meet their full potential.
 Children will also be taking part in lessons which will focus on the Relationships, Sex and Health Education (RSHE) aspect of this programme.

-Please note our RSHE and PSHE curriculum is statutory which means we are required to teach this by law.
-We have however supplemented this with the PATHS curriculum, this is the Barnardo’s Promoting Alternative Thinking Strategies approach we embarked upon just over a year ago.
+Our RSHE and PSHE curriculum is statutory which means we are required to teach this by law.
+However supplemented this with the PATHS curriculum, this is the Barnardo’s Promoting Alternative Thinking Strategies approach we embarked upon just over a year ago.